ndrezn/wikipedia-histories/README.md

 Once this is set up, a set of networks representing connections within a domain or between domains can be generated using `wikipedia_histories.generate_networks()`.
 A `domain` is passed as input to signify which domain should be used to build the networks, if no `domain` is passed as input the networks generated will represent connections between categories from different domains.

 Each domain has a number of nodes input using the attribute `size`, and a certain number of networks is generated using the attribute `count`.
-Each network has an equal number of nodes from one of two categories selected from the metadatasheet (categories being from whichever domain is passed as input).
+Each network has an equal number of nodes from one of two categories selected from the metadata sheet (categories being from whichever domain is passed as input).